hanami/guides/content/v2.0/actions/control-flow.md

 end
 ```

-`#halt` accepts an HTTP status code as the first argument.
-When used like this, the body of the response will be set with the corresponding message (eg. "Unauthorized" for `401`).
+`#halt` accepts an HTTP status code as the first argument and an optional body as its second argument.
+If no body is provided, the body will be set to a message corresponding to the status code (for example the body of a `401` response will be `"Unauthorized"`).

-An optional second argument can be passed to set a custom body.

 ```ruby
 # app/actions/books/index.rb